kavyashree-205/BASIC-PYTHON-PROJECTS/README.md

 *****9.HANGMAN GAME*****

 Hangman game mainly concentrates in the basic concepts of python.
 The concepts involved are functions, lists, strings and error handling.
-I have created a python file containing list of words.It contains 2466 english words.
+I have created a python file containing list of words(wordslist.py).It contains 2466 english words.
 I have filtered words having lenght below 4 and above 10 to reduce complexity.
 The user should guess the word before man gets hanged.

 ### LICENSE